Create and manage Azure Database for MySQL firewall rules by using the Azure portal

 This option configures the firewall to allow all connections from Azure including connections from the subscriptions of other customers.
 When selecting this option, make sure your login and user permissions limit access to only authorized users.

-Manage existing server-level firewall rules through the Azure portal
+Manage existing server-level firewall rules by using the Azure portal

 Repeat the steps to manage the firewall rules.

-- To add the current computer, select the button to + Add My IP.
-Select Save to save the changes.
+- To add the current computer, click + Add My IP.
+Click Save to save the changes.

-- To add additional IP addresses, type in the Rule Name, Start IP Address, and End IP Address.
-Select Save to save the changes.
+- To add additional IP addresses, type in the RULE NAME, START IP, and END IP.
+Click Save to save the changes.

-- To modify an existing rule, select any of the fields in the rule and modify.
-Select Save to save the changes.
+- To modify an existing rule, click any of the fields in the rule, and then modify.
+Click Save to save the changes.

-- To delete an existing rule, select the ellipsis […] and select Delete to remove the rule.
-Select Save to save the changes.
+- To delete an existing rule, click the ellipsis […], and then click Delete.
+Click Save to save the changes.

-- Similarly, you can script to Create and manage Azure Database for PostgreSQL firewall rules using Azure CLI.
+- Similarly, you can script to Create and manage Azure Database for MySQL firewall rules using Azure CLI.

 - Further secure access to your server by creating and managing Virtual Network service endpoints and rules using the Azure portal.

-- For help in connecting to an Azure Database for PostgreSQL server, see Connection libraries for Azure Database for PostgreSQL.
+- For help in connecting to an Azure Database for MySQL server, see Connection libraries for Azure Database for MySQL.